Qayamat: City Under Threat: Plot

-The Central Bureau of Investigation (CBI) has assigned the case of three terrorists to honest CBI officer Akram Sheikh (Sunil Shetty).
-The three terrorists are two brothers Ali and Abbas Ramani (Sanjay Kapoor and Arbaaz Khan) and their common girlfriend, Laila (Isha Koppikar).
-They are accomplices of a plan masterminded by an evil Pakistani military man named Brigadier Rashid (Deep Dhillon) who is the leader of ISI (Inter-Services Intelligence).
+The Central Bureau of Investigation (CBI) has assigned the case of three terrorists to honest CBI officer Akram Sheikh.
+The three terrorists are brothers Ali and Abbas Ramani and their common girlfriend, Laila.
+They are accomplices of a plan masterminded by an evil Pakistani military man named Brigadier Rashid who is the leader of ISI (Inter-Services Intelligence).
 Ali, Abbas, and Laila hitch a plan to extort money from the Indian government, leave in a ship to Pakistan and take asylum from them.
-They take control of Elphinston Jail, in the city of Mumbai and using the help of a corrupt scientist, Gopal (Chunky Pandey), who is a member of a team headed by scientist Rahul (Aashish Chaudhary), investigating the effects of a deadly virus which could kill any living organism within a 3-kilometer radius, they load three missiles with the virus.
-They then take a group of 213 tourists hostage in the jail, including Rahul's girlfriend Sheetal (Riya Sen) and demand a ransom of 1500 crores from the government within 24 hours, failing which they will release the missiles into major water bodies in Mumbai, thus creating an apocalypse (Qayamat).
+They take control of Elphinston Jail, in the city of Mumbai and using the help of a corrupt scientist, Gopal, who is a member of a team headed by scientist Rahul, investigating the effects of a deadly virus which could kill any living organism within a 3-kilometer radius, they load three missiles with the virus.
+They then take a group of 213 tourists hostage in the jail, including Rahul's girlfriend Sheetal and demand a ransom of 1500 crores from the government within 24 hours, failing which they will release the missiles into major water bodies in Mumbai, thus creating an apocalypse (Qayamat).

-Akram asks the Chief Minister to allow him to release Rachit (Ajay Devgn), a man who has previous experience of escaping from Elphinston Jail, a feat which has never been accomplished in history, to get help in entering the jail, through the very route which he had used to escape.
-Rachit is a man who has been silent for a long time now, owing to the fact that the love of his life, Sapna (Neha Dhupia), was killed the night he was arrested.
-The main point of note here was that Rachit was an associate of Ali and Abbas and had been double-crossed by them (and another associate whom he killed after escaping from jail), leading to his arrest.
+Akram asks the Chief Minister to allow him to release Rachit, a man who has previous experience of escaping from Elphinston Jail, a feat which has never been accomplished in history, to get help in entering the jail, through the very route which he had used to escape.
+Rachit is a man who has been silent for a long time now, since the love of his life, Sapna, was killed the night he was arrested.
+Rachit was an associate of Ali and Abbas and had been double-crossed by them (and another associate whom he killed after escaping from jail), leading to his arrest.
 The brothers had also apparently killed Sapna.
 However, unknown to Rachit, she survived.
 Akram and his team, which includes Rahul use Rachit's help to enter the jail through, first, an underwater route, and then a maze of tunnels through which Rachit had escaped.
 They successfully get to the septic tank of the jail, but the corrupt Home Minister of Maharashtra who is helping the terrorists for personal gain gives the news of the team's arrival to Ali and Abbas, whose men kill the whole team in a brutal gunfight, resulting in Akram's death as well.
 Rahul and Rachit are the only ones that are alive.